Inspiring Failure at Work

 No amount of tenacity or high marks was going to change their perception of me.
 I was always underestimated.
 Luckily, I had parents who helped me wash down the criticism by acknowledging my efforts and rewarding my accomplishments.

-Sometimes failure is the only option, and may even be a necessary part in discovering who we are, and elevating our organizations,
+Sometimes failure is the only option, and may even be necessary in discovering who we are, elevating our organizations, building careers and living our lives well.

 If you need help with employee engagement or any HR issue, just reach out — I’d love to chat!